nherment/node-sonic/README.md

 - the first branch has a filter that checks if the ticket is in 'open' state.
 Therefore all subsequent actions of this branch will apply to a ticket that is 'opened'.
 Another filter of this branch only applies if the ticket is marked as 'spam'.
 If so, the ticket status is changed to 'closed'.
-- the second branch only applies to 'closed' tickets and then archive the ticket if it matches the criteria.
+- the second branch only applies to 'closed' tickets and then archive the ticket.

 The decision tree would look like this: